envato-archive/react-ab-experiment/README.md

 ```

 ### Include caching
-If we want to cache the chosen variant for a user, we can set the `cacheGet` and `cacheSet` props.
+If we want to cache the chosen variant for a user, we can set the `cache` props with a javascript object which has a `get` and `set` functions.
 On the first load, the user will be enrolled in a variant and the variant name will be cached.
 On subsuqent requests, we will get that variant name out of the cache.

 Using localStorage for example: